 - Charge: Weapons Under Disability

-- Result: Negotiated a plea bargain for the defendant, a former offender, entered guilty to a lesser offense with a month in jail and probation; no prison.
+- Result: We negotiated a plea bargain for the defendant, a former offender.
+They entered guilty to a lesser offense with a month in jail and probation—no prison.

 - Charge: Illegal Possession of a Firearm in a Liquor Permit Premises

-- Result: Negotiated a plea for the defendant to a lesser offense with probation only, no jail.
+- Result: We negotiated a plea for the defendant to a lesser offense with probation only—no jail.

-While past results do not guarantee future outcomes, Joslyn Law Firm is recognized as one of Ohio’s best criminal law practices.
+While past results do not guarantee future outcomes, our federal gun lawyers near you at the Joslyn Law Firm are recognized as one of Ohio’s best criminal law practices.

 We Defend Our Clients in Columbus with Respect and Compassion

 Our founder, Brian Joslyn, was the victim of wrongful arrest and police brutality.
-Instead of surrendering to these unfortunate circumstances, Joslyn has made it his life’s mission to defend others who find themselves caught in the criminal justice system.
+In the wake of these unfortunate circumstances, Attorney Joslyn made it his life’s mission to defend others who find themselves caught in the criminal justice system.

 - Client’s Choice Superb Award from Avvo

-- Premier 100 by National Academy of Jurisprudence
+- Premier 100 from the National Academy of Jurisprudence

-- Top 100 Trial Lawyers among National Trial Lawyers
+- Top 100 Trial Lawyers from The National Trial Lawyers

-- Top 25 Criminal Trial Lawyers by the National Trial Lawyers
+- Top 25 Criminal Trial Lawyers from The National Trial Lawyers

-Please give us a call today at (614) 444-1900 to see how our law firm can fight for you in your criminal matter.
+No matter what federal gun charge you are facing, our gun lawyers near you can help.
+Call us today at (614) 444-1900 to see how our law firm can fight for you.

 Federal Gun Charges Information Center